 Police officers can generally stop motorists only when they have reasonable suspicion of criminal activity.
 In most states, DUI or sobriety checkpoints remain a controversial exception to the rule.
-An officer with reasonable suspicion that a crime has taken place may stop and briefly detain an individual for the purpose of a limited investigation.
-If the officer still suspects the motorist of DUI after the initial investigation, the officer will then usually carry out a field sobriety test or a blood alcohol content (BAC) test, also known as a Breathalyzer.
+An officer with reasonable suspicion that a crime has occurred can stop and briefly detain a person for a limited investigation.
+Suppose the officer suspects a motorist of driving under the influence (DUI).
+In that case, the officer usually carries out a field sobriety test or a blood alcohol content (BAC) test, also known as a Breathalyzer.

-This all means every arrest for drunk driving begins with an officer's reasonable suspicion that the motorist was involved in some sort of criminal activity, even if that turns out not to be the case.
-Even if a motorist is intoxicated while driving, a DUI case against him could be dismissed if the officer did not have reasonable suspicion for the initial stop.
+This means every arrest for drunk driving begins with an officer's reasonable suspicion that the motorist was involved in criminal activity.
+Even if a motorist is driving while intoxicated (DWI), a DWI or DUI case can be dismissed if the arresting officer lacked reasonable suspicion for the initial stop.

 Examples of Reasonable Suspicion for a DUI Stop

-Reasonable suspicion that a motorist is impaired may by established by any of the following observations:
+Reasonable suspicion that a motorist is impaired can be established by any of the following observations:

 - Straddling the center line